 The parameters include, for example, the signatories to a given contract (those participants that must authorize actions on the contract), and the observers (those participants within the agreement who are just there to see the contract and what it does but are not authorized to take actions).
 Another aspect of the template structure includes the agreement, which is basically the detail of the agreement and a representation of what the contract is about.

-Like earlier explained, smart contracts is a vital component of the distributed ledger technology (DLT).
+As earlier explained, smart contracts are a vital component of distributed ledger technology (DLT).
 In public blockchains, two anonymous parties can create a smart contract to facilitate a certain transaction but the data remains stored on the public ledger.
 This is to say that all participants in the network can view the details of the deal to ascertain its authenticity.
 As such, enforcement of trust is possible.

 In private, or permissioned DLTs, all parties are known but only those parties involved in a given transaction have access to that transaction’s data.
 Trust is still maintained through mechanisms that allow participants to validate all transactions to which they have access.

 Smart contracts have distinguishing characteristics that also make them revolutionary.